• Skip to main content

 About Barry Howard*

-Dr. Barry Howard serves as the pastor of the Church at Wieuca in North Atlanta.
-He also serves as a Leadership Coach with the Center for Healthy Churches.
-He and his wife, Amanda, currently resides in Brookhaven, Georgia.
-His writings also appear on his blog, Barrys Notes, and you can follow him on Twitter @BarrysNotes.
+Barry Howard is the retired pastor from the Church at Wieuca in North Atlanta.
+He serves as a leadership coach and columnist for the Center for Healthy Churches.
+He and his wife, Amanda, currently reside in Hokes Bluff, Alabama.
+You can follow him on Twitter at @BarryNotes.
 Learn More »

 Reader Interactions